sohit-agarwal/Wexflow/README.md

 To get started, you can follow usage instructions in [GitHub wiki](https://github.com/aelassas/Wexflow/wiki/Usage).

 To start creating your own workflows, you can check out workflow samples in [GitHub wiki](https://github.com/aelassas/Wexflow/wiki/Samples).
+Also, check out the [100+ built-in tasks](https://github.com/aelassas/Wexflow/wiki/Tasks-documentation) that come with Wexflow.

 To build from source, [follow these instructions](https://github.com/aelassas/Wexflow/wiki/Debug).